NicholasPeretti/sails-react-boilerplate/README.md

 * Install sails and customize it untill it meets your needs
 * Use a mix between Sails and Sails hooks
-* Find and use one of the available boilerplates on github
+* Find and use one of the available boilerplates on GitHub

 The best thing to do is to create a custom sails configuration to fit all your needs.
-The downside is that create your own perfect environment requires time and energy.
+The downside is that creating your own perfect environment requires time and energy.
 You have to make sure that everything works and, if you work for a web agency, you propbably can't waste that amount of time in configuration.